acep-uaf/camio-meter-streams/README.md

 ![](data-ducks-stream.png)

-# TIG Stack Deployment Guide
+# TIG Stack Deployment Guide for dockerized tig for local machine metrics

 This guide provides instructions for deploying the TIG (Telegraf, InfluxDB, Grafana) stack using Docker.